dortania/OpenCore-Install-Guide/ktext.md

 ## Kexts

-A kext is a **k**ernel **ext**ension, you can think of this as a driver for macOS, these files will go into the Kexts folder in your EFI
+A kext is a **k**ernel **ext**ension, you can think of this as a driver for macOS, these files will go into the Kexts folder in your EFI.

+* **Windows and Linux note**: Kexts will look like normal folders in your OS, **double check** that the folder you are installing has a .kext extension visible(and do not add one manually if it's missing)

 All kext listed below can be found **pre-compiled** in the [Kext Repo](http://kexts.goldfish64.com/).
 Kexts here are compiled each time there's a new commit.